1-Webb-NGC604_NIRCAM

 Dima Semenov, Max Planck Institute for Astronomy, Germany

-2. Big Bang and the history of the early molecular universe
+2. Big Bang and formation of the elements

 Barbara Ryden, The Ohio State University, USA